12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 Lavender essential oil reducing stress

-7. Peppermint: Effective herbal treatment for Irritable Bowel Syndrome & headaches
+7. Peppermint: Effective herbal treatment for Irritable Bowel Syndrome and headaches

 Peppermint shines as a dual-action remedy among herbal medicine solutions, equally effective for relieving digestive health herbs needs and tension headaches without side effects.